radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/03-usage-analytics.md

 ![Usage Analytics UI](Media/usage-analytics.png)

-2. Switch the “Enabled” toggle to ON anc click Save.
+2. Switch the “Enabled” toggle to ON and click Save.

 ### Downloading Usage Analytics Report